Sandhya85b/Sandhya85b/README.md

 ## 📌 About Me
 Dynamic and proficient Web Engineer with expertise in **HTML, CSS, JavaScript, Nodejs, Expressjs and MongoDB**.
 I have a passion for **Front-end & Back-end development** and am always eager to learn new technologies.
-Skilled in **problem-solving, collaboration, and leveraging Generative AI** to enhance development workflows.
+Skilled in **problem-solving, collaboration** to enhance development workflows.

 ---